escowin/challenge-04/README.md

 # challenge-04
 Web APIs Challenge: Code Quiz

+Quiz is composed of four in d e p t h questions.

+HTML: minimalist approach.
+CSS: friendly to those who favor a dark-mode aesthetic.
+JS: The code that does the heavy lifting.
+Q&A Array, dynamically generated html and display texts, tapping into the DOM & API

 <!--AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers